6 Ways to Tell If Someone Is a True Prophet

 The key is to look at their habits.

-Is a prophet consistently living out the fruits of the Spirit, or are they deceitful, proud, or selfish?
-Or here’s a big one: Do they only act a certain way when they are being watched?
+Or here’s a big one: Do they only act a certain way when they’re being watched?
 How do they treat “the least of these” (Matthew 25:40)?

 By looking at a prophet’s life as a whole and understanding their character, we can better determine if they are a true prophet.

 And those fruits manifest in people’s actions.
-If prophets have the Holy Spirit in their hearts and are in communion with God, then their actions will show “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22–23, ESV).
-Because a relationship with Jesus fills us with these good fruits.
+If prophets have the Holy Spirit in their hearts and are in communion with God, then their actions will show “love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control” (Galatians 5:22-23, ESV).

 But keep in mind that prophets are still human.

-They make mistakes just like everyone else.
+That means they make mistakes just like everyone else.

 Having a past full of bad fruit doesn’t “disqualify” someone from being a prophet.
+A great example of this is the story of Paul.

 Before his conversion, Paul—then Saul—actually persecuted Christians, but after he encounters God and repents, God gives him a new identity.
+Paul begins to bear good fruit.

+It’s all about current fruit and current habits.
+We are all sinners in need of God’s grace.
 There is a difference between bearing good fruit and being perfect.

 Has God revealed Himself to them or given them words to speak?

-It is important that the prophet, as a spokesperson for God, has received a message from God and isn’t just making it up for their own agenda.
-The apostle Peter says this well in 2 Peter 1:20–21:
+It’s important that the prophet, as a spokesperson for God, has received a message from God and isn’t just making it up for their own agenda.
+The apostle Peter says this well in 2 Peter 1:20-21:

 “Knowing this first of all, that no prophecy of Scripture comes from someone’s own interpretation.
 For no prophecy was ever produced by the will of man, but men spoke from God as they were carried along by the Holy Spirit” (ESV).